sagrub/climate-memory/README.md

 ### Bugs & Issues
-Besides the issues report in the <a href="https://brodsa.github.io/climate-memory/README_testing.md" target="_blank">testing report </a>.
+Besides the issues reported in the <a href="https://brodsa.github.io/climate-memory/README_testing.md" target="_blank">testing report </a>.
 There were other bugs to fix:
 - text in modal card is sometimes cut off; solution: remove all classes specific to the type of card (i.e. card__modal--txt) after closing the card modal and to read the text properly, make the modal larger
 - the blue color of buttons on iphone; specify the color and set webkit
 - the scroll on does not work on the game board; TODO